yaapu/FrskyTelemetryScript/README.md

 - /WIDGETS/Yaapu/main.lua
 - /WIDGETS/Yaapu/main.luac

-I do provide compiled versions for all radios: X10/X12,X9D and QX7 and X-Lite
+I provide compiled versions for all radios: X10/X12,X9D and QX7 and X-Lite

 **Note: On radios without the luac option enabled it is necessary to use the .lua versions**